Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-dust-collection.md

 ### Sawdust Recycling

-Sawdust from a woodworking shop has a surprising number of useful applications.
+This is a bonus section at the end of this page that we wanted to write for some fun.
+You might not know this, but regular sawdust that you might collect while carving has a surprising number of useful applications.
 Mix with wax for a camping fire starter or mix with wood glue to make art.
 Mulch your flower beds or make a bed for your livestock.
 What ever you do, don't throw it all away!

 - **Wood Filler**: Combine sawdust with wood glue to fill in gaps or cracks in woodworking projects.
 You can often match the colour of the project if you use sawdust from that project.
 - **Absorbent Material**: Sawdust soaks up spills well, making it useful for cleaning up oil or paint spills.